fhiso/tsc-governance/vocabularies.md

 > informally, to distinguish types (e.g. `GenderType`) that will have a
 > few well-known values, from those (e.g. `Individual`) with a vast
 > number of locally defined instances.

+> (Tony 2016-01-20) I have to disagree with Richard over the 'enumeration' nomenclature.
+I use this approach extensively in STEMMA, and hence the application of namespaces to both values and to tags.

 A FHISO standard that defines an *enumerated type* shall state whether or not it is extensible: that is, whether or not third parties should be